Secrets of the Beehive

-Secrets of the Beehive is the fourth studio album by English singer-songwriter David Sylvian.
-The album was released on 26 October 1987 in Europe and the United States.
-The album peaked at No. 37 in the UK album chart.
-The album was released in Japan on 21 November 1987.
+Secrets of the Beehive is the third studio album, and fourth album overall, by the English musician David Sylvian.
+The album was released on 26 October 1987 in Europe and the United States, and in Japan on 21 November 1987.
+The album peaked at number 37 on the UK album chart.
+Sylvian has stated that the album's title is a reference to the beehive representing the concept of an ideal society or hierarchy, and that many of his songs explored the desire to be part of a society, but not being able to fit in.